Listen to this story

 “The F-35 fighter jet is one of the best in the world and it can be used with many weapons, including the ones that the air force are currently using…which means that it would save on the purchasing of new armaments for the planes in the future,” Royal Thai Air Force (RTAF) Commander-in-Chief ACM Napadej Dhupatemiya told reporters at an air force base in Chiang Mai.

 “The purchase will be done via the US’s Foreign Military Sales (FMS) program which is a government-to-government purchasing negotiation which means that it will be transparent and it can be scrutinised,” he said.

-A House sub-committee on durable product items, state enterprises, ICT equipment and revolving funds that was scrutinising the use of the 2023 fiscal budget to purchase two F-35A fighter jets worth 7.38 billion baht decided to cut the budget last month, citing that the budget should be used to pay back debts that incurred from the Covid-19 pandemic first before seeking new loans to buy new aircraft.
+A House sub-committee on durable product items, state enterprises, ICT equipment and revolving funds that was scrutinising the use of the 2023 fiscal budget to purchase two F-35A fighter jets worth 7.38 billion baht decided to cut the budget for its first installment last month, citing that the budget should be used to pay back debts that incurred from the Covid-19 pandemic first before seeking new loans to buy new aircraft.

 The committee also said that it could take up to 20 months for the US congress to consider whether to approve the sale of the two jets.
 Yuttapong Charasathien, a Pheu Thai Party MP for Maha Sarakham and a deputy chairman of the committee, said the RTAF can wait until the US congress approves the purchase before asking for a budget for it.

 The RTAF had appealed against the sub-committee’s decision and the House committee scrutinising the 2023 budget bill is expected to provide its decision on the appeal today.